 Low-carb vs. low-fat diets

 There are plenty of studies comparing low-carb vs low-fat diets for weight loss and health.
-Most of them find that low-carb is the superior method for weight loss, and the difference is consistently significant.
+Most of them find that low-carb is the superior method for weight loss, and the differences are consistently significant.
 And although both low-carb and low-fat groups tend to both show improvements in markers of heart health, the low-carb groups seem to have a slight edge more often than not.

 But interestingly, low-carb groups who even ate more calories than those on a low-fat diet still experienced more weight/fat loss.